-A tooth that has been treated with a root canal can be protected by a dental crown.
+- A tooth that has been treated with a root canal can be protected by a porcelain crown.

-Because the dental crown is so versatile and is used in so many different situations, it is a regular procedure to provide protection, to strengthen teeth, and to ensure bite is maintained for better dental health.
+Because the dental crown, also known as a cap, is so versatile and is used in so many different situations, it is a regular procedure to provide protection, to strengthen teeth, and to ensure bite is maintained for better dental health.

-A dental crown can be made from a few different materials.
-You will need to discuss your options with your dentist in order to determine what of the following would be the best option:
+A dental crown can be made from a variety of materials.
+You will need to discuss your options with your dentist in order to determine what of the following would be the best type of crown for you:

-Porcelain that has been fused to metal to maintain natural tooth color with the strength of the metal itself.
+- Porcelain fused to metal crowns – to maintain natural tooth color with the strength of the metal itself.

 Again, this is something you will need to discuss with your dentist to determine what will be your best option based on needs as well as preference.